How to take IT end users out of the email signature management equation

 What issues can occur between the IT department and end users?

-There can be tension in the relationships between IT departments and end users.
+There can be tension in the relationships between IT departments and IT end users.
 This is understandable given the often extreme expectations of users coming up against the ‘gatekeeping’ role that IT performs.
-IT cannot simply grant all requests because of many constraints including cost, security risk, and sheer lack of internal resources.
+IT cannot simply grant all requests because there are many constraints including cost, security risk and sheer lack of internal resources.

 Other issues can arise because of dependencies between IT and users.
-The IT department and users need a shared understanding of where responsibilities lie and what they require of one another to deliver the required IT services.
+The IT department and users need a shared understanding of where responsibilities lie, and what they require of one another in order to deliver the required IT services.